ayarcohaila/gaia/README.md

 #### 5. First Access

-* When you click on Login you need to choice a wallet
+- When you click on Login you need to choice a wallet
-* We have 2 options available [Blocto and Ledger]
+- We have 2 options available [Blocto and Ledger]
-* For this first access try to choice "Blocto"
+- For this first access try to choice "Blocto"
-* Type your email to receive a validation "passcode" and click on "signin"
+- Type your email to receive a validation "passcode" and click on "signin"
-* After that click on "Confirm" button
+- After that click on "Confirm" button

 #### 6. How to Claim FUSD

 1 - You must be logged in
 2 - After that go to your profile
-3 - Click on "Flow USD"
+3 - Click on "Flow"
 4 - A Modal will open and you can typing any value less than or equal to 50 5 - Click on "Claim FUSD" to receive FUSD value